 How many times have you been, you know, a little convicting here, certainly happened to me.
 How many times have you been over to some friend’s house, when your kids were small, or maybe now and they’re back, either playing in the back bedroom or they’re playing with some toys over here.

 Or, I remember one time, they were playing in a sandbox.
 And this is so classic.
 And so you all go over there and, let’s not make it you, let’s make it some very insensitive, probably, parent that’s not anything like you but this could happen somewhere, someday.

 And so, they say, you know, you guys have had coffee and dinner and you’re ready to go and you do what parents do.
 “Honey, I’ll go tell the kids it’s time to go.”

-And so, there’s two kids playing out in the sandbox and you say, “Johnny!
+And so, there are two kids playing out in the sandbox and you say, “Johnny!
 Okay.
 It’s time to go, right now, let’s go.”
 And then, like parents, you get out from the table so you come to one of those doors.
 Not the front door but one of the doors and you start talking.
 Right?

 Now, and when you look, neither kid has moved.
 They studied you for years.
 I mean, they didn’t even flinch.
 A toy didn’t even come out of the sand.
 And then you talk for five or six more minutes because you’ve been trained by your child and then you go back and say, “Johnny!
 Right now!
 Put those toys away and let’s go.”

 And then you move from that doorway to right near the door where you’re actually going to leave and you start talking again.
 The one kid looks at the other and goes, shrugs his shoulders, keeps playing.